hammerheim-game/hammerheim-rules/3-equipment.md

 in inches.
 Roll to hit using the model’s BS.
 No modifiers for range or moving apply.
 Blessed water causes 1 wound on Undead, Daemon or Possessed models automatically.
-There is no armour save.
+There is no armor save.
 Undead or Possessed models may not use blessed water.

 ### Bugman’s Ale